 Investors and companies should look toward the booming plant-based market, which is expected to reach $162 billion by the end of the decade.
 Opportunities proceed to unfold as consumers prioritise conscious spending and governments unveil new avenues for food innovation.
 As Bloomberg Intelligence aptly says, “Plant-based alternatives are here to stay–and grow.”

-The Solutions Are on our Plates
+The Solutions Are on Our Plates

 Discourse around meat consumption has always been fraught, and aggressive lobbying and greenwashing by the meat and dairy industries has polarised it even more.
 But the science rings clear: the earth cannot support the meat-eating habit.
 Mitigating both consumption and production is necessary to cultivate a sustainable path forward.